f5devcentral/f5-hybrid-security-architectures/README.md

 ## Terraform Cloud

-* **Workspaces:** Create a CLI or API workspace for each asset in the workflow chosen
+* **Workspaces:** Create a CLI or API workspace for each asset in the workflow chosen.
+Check your work-flow article for more details

   | **Workflow** | **Assets/Workspaces**          |
   | ----------- | ------------------------------- |